revel/revel.github.io/manual/tool.md

   revel [OPTIONS] <command>

 Application Options:
   -v, --debug                If set the logger is set to verbose
-      --historic-run-mode  If set the runmode is passed a string not json -X, --build-flags=       These flags will be used when building the application.
+      --historic-run-mode    If set the runmode is passed a string not json --historic-build-mode  If set the code is scanned using the original parsers, not the go.1.11+ -X, --build-flags=         These flags will be used when building the application.
 May be specified multiple times, only applicable for Build, Run, Package, Test commands

-Help Options:
-  -h, --help               Show this help message
+      --gomod-flags=         These flags will execut go mod commands for each flag, this happens during the build process

 Available commands:
   build